-- Completed Home Design & Décor e-Record presented in a sturdy binder/notebook.
+- A. Completed Home Design & Décor e-Record presented in a sturdy binder/notebook.

 - B. Include in the e-Record a written statement with the following information:

 - 1. Goals

 - 2. What your plan was for this project

 - 3. Did you accomplish your goals?

-- List the resources that you used.
+- 4. List the resources that you used.

 - 5. How did you share your project?

 - 6. How did you evaluate your project?

-- C. Select one from the following for an exhibit:
+- C. Select one of the following for an exhibit:

-1. Design board (art board, corrugated plastic, etc.) 22" x 30".
+Design board (art board, corrugated plastic, etc.) 22" x 30".
 Foam core or foam board for mounting samples.
-The design

-Foam core or foam board for mounting samples.
-The design board will include samples of paint, fabric, flooring, etc., for the room you are designing.
+The design board will include samples of paint, fabric, flooring, etc. for the room you are designing.

-Job Shadow Exhibit - display board (3' x 4') demonstrating what profession you are interested in and who you jobshadowed (profession, job title of person shadowing, what you learned from the experience, and if you still want to be in the profession; why or why not?

-Include pictures or any record you have kept providing evidence of your job shadow experience.
+2. Job Shadow Exhibit - display board (3' x 4') demonstrating what profession you are interested in and who you job-shadowed (profession, job title of person shadowing, what you learned from the experience, and if you still want to be in the profession; why or why not?
+Include picture or any record you have kept providing evidence of your job shadow experience.

-- Portfolio Exhibit: - A physical representation of the career or business product such as a model, prototype or display/portfolio that includes images of accomplished work. - Written explanation that demonstrates knowledge of the related career or business field, potential careers, and the appropriate requirements for achievement in that field. - Project will be evaluated on the quality of the information completed in the e-Record (25%) and quality of exhibit (75%).
+- 3. Portfolio Exhibit: - A physical representation of the career or business product such as a model, prototype of display/portfolio that includes images of accomplished work. - Written explanation that demonstrates knowledge of the related career or business field, potential careers, and the appropriate requirements for achievement in that field.

-CLASS 3311.
-UNIT 4 - Home Design & Décor - Senior Exhibit requirements the same as for CLASS 3310.
+CLASS 1811.
+Unit 4 - Home Design & Décor - Senior Exhibit requirements the same as for CLASS 1810.